Discriminative-Generative Target Speaker Extraction with Decoder-Only Language Models: Conclusion

 \section{Conclusion}

 This paper first proposes LauraTSE, a generative target speaker extraction (TSE) method based on an auto-regressive decoder-only language model.
-By leveraging continuous acoustic features and a neural audio codec, LauraTSE enables end-to-end generative TSE without explicit speaker embeddings.
-Experimental results demonstrate its competitive performance in speech quality, speaker similarity, and semantic consistency, and data-scaling experiments further show stronger scalability than conventional discriminative models.
-Analysis reveals that coarse auto-regressive generation alone is insufficient for fine-grained reconstruction, motivating the introduction of an encoder-only LM to refine acoustic details.
-Building on this, the chapter presents a discriminative–generative framework in which a USEF-TFGridNet-based discriminative front-end provides structured target representations to guide generative reconstruction.
-Experiments show that the discriminative–generative design significantly improves speaker consistency and intelligibility, validating the complementary roles of discriminative and generative modeling.
-Further exploration of SI-SDR–constrained training and non-autoregressive inference highlights the framework’s ability to achieve a controllable trade-off between perceptual quality and semantic robustness.
+By leveraging continuous acoustic features and a neural audio codec, LauraTSE enables end-to-end generative TSE without relying on explicit speaker embeddings.
+Experimental results demonstrate competitive performance in speech quality, speaker similarity, and semantic consistency, while data-scaling experiments indicate its potential scalability compared with conventional discriminative models.
+Further analysis shows that coarse auto-regressive generation alone is insufficient for fine-grained acoustic reconstruction, motivating the introduction of an encoder-only LM to refine acoustic details.
+Building on LauraTSE, this work further presents a discriminative–generative framework, where a USEF-TFGridNet-based front-end provides structured target-related representations to guide generative reconstruction.
+The results show that this design improves speaker consistency and intelligibility over the purely generative model, suggesting the complementary roles of discriminative and generative modeling in TSE.
+Additional studies on SI-SDR-constrained training and non-autoregressive inference further demonstrate a controllable trade-off between perceptual quality and semantic robustness.
+Finally, preliminary results on speech enhancement with BSRNN-Laura-SE suggest that the proposed two-stage paradigm can also be extended beyond TSE, achieving competitive performance on perceptual quality-related metrics in the URGENT Challenge validation set.